cardin/parent-pom/README.md

-Java POM for easy POM definition and inheritance
+Java POM for easy POM definition and inheritance.

+Have a look at [Available Profiles](#available-profiles) to see what it can do.

+[TOC]

 # Requirements

 - Apache Maven 3+

 # Setup